Carpe-Hora/ExtraPropertiesBehavior/README.md

  * implement default properties (generate methods and register in initialize)
  * parameter to chose setters and getters name.
- * add a calback to convert property value
+ * add a callback to convert property value
  * add namespace